core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	term "byte" is used in its now customary sense as a synonym for "octet".</t>

 	<t>This specification requires readers to be familiar with all the terms
-	and concepts that are discussed in <xref target="RFC5988"/> and <xref target="I-D.ietf-core-link-format"/>.
+	and concepts that are discussed in <xref target="RFC5988"/> and <xref target="RFC6690"/>.
 Readers should also be familiar with the terms and concepts discussed in <xref target="I-D.ietf-core-coap"/>.
 The URI Template format is used to describe the REST interfaces defined in this specification <xref target="RFC6570"/>.
 This specification makes use of the following additional terminology:
 	<list style="hanging">
 	  <t hangText="Resource Directory"><vspace />
 		An web entity that stores information about web resources and  implements the REST interfaces defined in this specification for registration and lookup of those resources.</t>
 	  <t hangText="Domain"><vspace />
-		In the context of a Resource Directory, a Domain is a logical grouping of endpoints.
-All endpoint within a Domain MUST be unique.
+		In the context of a Resource Directory, a domain is a logical grouping of endpoints.
+All endpoint within a domain MUST be unique.
 This specification assumes that the list of Domains supported by an RD is pre-configured by that RD.</t>
+	  <t hangText="Group"><vspace />
+		In the context of a Resource Directory, a group is a logical grouping of endpoints for the purpose of group communications.
+All groups within a domain MUST be unique. </t>
 	  <t hangText="Endpoint"><vspace />
 		An endpoint (EP) is a term used to describe a web server or client in  <xref target="I-D.ietf-core-coap"/>.
 In the context of this specification an endpoint is used to describe a web server that registers resources to the Resource Directory.
-An endpoint is identified by its endpoint name, which is included during registration, and MUST be unique within the associated Domain of the registration.</t>
+An endpoint is identified by its endpoint name, which is included during registration, and MUST be unique within the associated domain of the registration.</t>
 	</list>
 	</t>